 - Costumes cannot drag on the ground (like princess dresses)

-- No props that look like real weapons but plastic light sabers and plastic swords are OK.
+- No props that look like real weapons; plastic light sabers and plastic swords are OK

 Jack Skellington and Sally greet guests in New Orleans.
-The line is long, but they spend a really long time with each guest.
-They got down to the ground for smaller guests and were so sweet.
-Mickey and Minnie meet guests in two locations.
-They were on the Frontierland dock, and you could meet them in ToonTown from an hour before party starts until 8 p.m., along with Goofy, Donald, Daisy, Pluto, and Chip and Dale greeted guests just past the Toon Town Station (it's within the treat station path).
-You can meet some princesses in Fantasy Faire—including rare princesses like Pocahontas and Mulan.
-You could meet Aladdin, Jasmine, Genie or Jafar in Adventureland, although we also saw Jafar wandering around Main Street U.S.A.
+The line is long, but they spend a long time with each guest.
+They get down on the ground for tadpoles and are super sweet.
+During 2017, Mickey and Minnie met guests in two locations.
+They were on the Frontierland dock, and you could meet them in ToonTown from an hour before the party started until 7 p.m., along with Goofy, Donald, Daisy and Pluto.
+Chip and Dale greeted guests just past the Toon Town Station (it's within the treat station path).
+You can meet some princesses in Fantasy Faire — including rare princesses.
+Last year, you could meet Aladdin, Jasmine, Genie or Jafar in Adventureland, although we also saw Jafar wandering around Main Street U.S.A.
 Winnie the Pooh and friends are in Critter Country.
-You could also meet some pirate pals, such as Captain Jack Sparrow, on the Frontierland dock.
+You could also meet some pirate pals, such as Captain Jack Sparrow, or other pirate pals, on the Frontierland dock.
 Pixar friends danced in the dance party at Tomorrowland Terrace (we caught Sulley, Mike Wazowski, the Incredibles, Woody, Russell and Dug).
 You could find Star Wars characters in Tomorrowland.
 Keep an eye out for characters attending Mickey's Halloween Party 2018!

 Tad and Lily’s favorite part of Mickey’s Halloween Party is the trick-or-treating in the park.
 We all receive so much candy (yes, adults get to trick-or-treat too!) that we can barely carry it all.
 Moms, relax — there are also healthy goodies mixed in.
 A cast member will provide you with a bag for trick-or-treating when you enter the park, but we always bring our own bigger bags.
-I think a stroller or empty backpack also makes a great tool for hauling your loot around the park.
-Plus, the park is open late, so younger guests and toddlers with tired legs will appreciate taking a seat in a stroller.
+A stroller also makes a great tool for hauling around your loot.
+With the park open late, younger guests and toddlers with tired legs will appreciate taking a seat in a stroller.